kburk1997/TrustNews/README.md

 * What are the backgrounds of its writers and editors?
 * How much original reporting is this site doing?
 * How often are its basic facts in agreement with similar coverage elsewhere?
+* Does this news source contain any political or corporate bias?

 ##Where do you get data for determining whether a news source is trustworthy or not?
+We based some of the trustworthiness off of personal opinion, however we discovered that our opinions would be biased.

-We crowdsourced this data using CrowdFlower.
+In order to combat this bias, we crowdsourced this data using CrowdFlower.
 Respondents were asked to evaluate a small, randomized section of a database of over 60 major news outlets on whether or not they were trustworthy using the criteria.

+During our crowdsourcing process, we had a few "test" questions thrown in (e.g. "Is 'The Onion' satire?", "Is Fox News reliable?") to prevent trolling or spamming.

 ##What about satire news sources?
 This extension displays whether or not a news source is a satire news source so that the user does not confuse satire with news.